AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 \subsection{Case Study 1: Attacking Replacement Policy}

 \acronym's cache simulator allows us to implement different replacement policies and address mappings in the same setting and the RL agent can adapt to them.
 We focus on replacement policy in this case study because recent attacks based on replacement states~\cite{xiong2020leaking,briongos2020reload+} show long and complex sequences, and we want to demonstrate the effectiveness of \acronym{}.
-We use a 4-way cache (set) with four replacement algorithms: three deterministic (LRU, PLRU, and RRIP) and one non-deterministic (random).
+We use a 4-way cache (set) with four replacement policies: three deterministic (LRU, PLRU, and RRIP) and one non-deterministic (random).
 For a 4-way cache set, both LRU and RRIP keep 2-bit state information (ranging from 0-3) for each cache block, called {\em age} in LRU and {\em re-reference prediction value (RRPV)} in RRIP, which will be incremented correspondingly.
 The cache block with the largest state bits will be evicted upon a cache miss.
 In LRU, the most recently used cache block will be assigned age=0.
 In RRIP, a newly installed cache block will be assigned RRPV=2, and only upon a cache hit will it be promoted to RRPV=0.
 Pseudo-LRU implemented using a tree structure is a way of approximating LRU with less state information, whose behavior will be slightly different from LRU.
-The attacker's address space is configured to be from 0 to 4 (large enough to fill the 4-way cache set).
-The victim is configured to either access address 0 or make no access depending on a one-bit secret.
+The attack program's address space is configured to be from 0 to 4 (large enough to fill the 4-way cache set).
+The victim program is configured to either access address 0 or make no access depending on a one-bit secret.
 The configuration is similar to that of configuration 6 in Table~\ref{tab:action_space}.
-The cache is initially accessed by address 0 and 1 before the~attack.